samcodee/pasumai/README.md

 ## Automatic control of Dustbin Lid
 Although not the best implementation, it is possible to automatically open and close the dustbin lid.

-Requirements: (A lot of these are unnecessary, but this is what I used.)
+Requirements: (A lot of this is overcomplicated, because I was using a display HAT.)
 - A servo
 - PCA9685
 - Jumper wires